idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 This means fuel assemblies at the core periphery will remain in the core longer than those at the core center.
 This is all done in an effort to avoid unnecessary fuel handling operations that would complicate the design and increase operational costs.
-The discrete fuel management scheme is shown in [fig:fuel_loading], where the 12 central most fuel assemblies (in Row 1--3) remain in the core for three cycles, the next 18 fuel assemblies (in Row 4) remain in the core for four cycles, the following 12 fuel assemblies (in Row 5) remain in the core for five cycles, and the remaining 24 assemblies (in Row 6) remain in the core for six cycles [!citep](heidet2020).
+The discrete fuel management scheme is shown in [fuel_loading], where the 12 central most fuel assemblies (in Row 1--3) remain in the core for three cycles, the next 18 fuel assemblies (in Row 4) remain in the core for four cycles, the following 12 fuel assemblies (in Row 5) remain in the core for five cycles, and the remaining 24 assemblies (in Row 6) remain in the core for six cycles [!citep](heidet2020).